qmac333/cellsociety/doc/DESIGN.md

 a new cell at that location, while the finite border just returns the valid coordinates' cells.

 _New Shapes:_ To add a new shape, you start by creating a new ShapeManager class.
 This has a group of abstract methods you need to fill out to specify how to determine the location of a cell's adjacent cells.
+You also create a new subclass of Display so that the new shape can be accommodated in the front-end.

 [TODO: Talk about the display]